spdkh/spdkh.github.io/_pages/about.md

   - /about.html
 ---

-I am a Computer Engineering PhD student at the University of Memphis.
+I am a Computer Engineering PhD candidate at the University of Memphis.